HackAndTellRocks/www.hackandtell.rocks/content/faq.md

 ## CAN I COME WITHOUT AN IDEA?

 Absolutely!
-You can join someone else's project, work on a challenge project provided by one of the RokkinCats, or dream up something on the spot.
+You can join someone else's project, work on some coding challenges, or dream up something on the spot.
 You can fiddle with anything you've been tinkering with: prototype that business idea, prove to a co-worker that your algorithm will work in that one special case, or make a gift for a special someone.

 ## WHAT SHOULD I BRING?

 Most people bring their laptops, chargers, and anything else they need to work on their projects.
-Feel free to bring anything you need: a loom, a guitar, etc.
+Feel free to bring anything you need: a loom, a guitar, etc. Just remember to be considerate of those that are working around you.

 Tell us in advance if you plan to bring something that could be considered a weapon, but anything else is fair game.